tomahim/json-utils/README.md

 ##### In progress

 - Refactor (replace ?)
 JsonNode class with a Set<Entry<String, String>>
-- Configuration for Date format (timestamp is default for now)
 - Be sure to keep initial primary type of value when converting to Json

 ##### New features / Ideas